Adaptive Mold Cooling and Plant SCADA for a Glass Container Manufacturer

 Applied Motion Systems had been working in the glass container manufacturing industry for decades.
 This project started as a pilot, a single system at a single plant, and was designed from the beginning to become something larger.

-AMS collaborated with plant engineers to build a Mold Cooling and Plant Monitoring System centered on Rockwell Automation control technology, with InduSoft Web Studio SCADA running across multiple operator terminals.
-The architecture is distributed by design: remote I/O collection points handle the harsh, high-temperature, high-humidity environments around the forming machine, feeding data back to a control system that tracks and responds to it in real time.
+AMS collaborated with plant engineers to build a Mold Cooling and Plant Monitoring System.
+It runs on Rockwell Automation control technology, with InduSoft Web Studio SCADA across multiple operator terminals.
+The architecture is distributed by design.
+Remote I/O collection points handle the harsh environments around the forming machine and feed data back to a control system that responds in real time.

 When individual sections go down for mold swaps, the system compensates automatically.
-When the IS machine is offline for a job changeover, the system transitions to a low-energy standby state and resumes automatically when production resumes.
+When the IS machine goes offline for a job changeover, the system transitions to low-energy standby and resumes automatically when production restarts.
 No operator intervention required.

-Fan bearing health is continuously monitored using 2-in-1 vibration and temperature sensors that evaluate each bearing in the X, Y, and Z directions.
-Continuous monitoring of bearing health, atmospheric conditions, machine status, and container quality provided a variety of benefits ranging from directed PM activities to continuous improvement to operating conditions as historical data informed improvements in cooling methodologies across multiple plants.
+The system continuously monitors fan bearing health using 2-in-1 vibration and temperature sensors that evaluate each bearing in the X, Y, and Z directions.
+Continuous monitoring of bearing health, atmospheric conditions, machine status, and container quality supports directed PM activities and continuous improvement.
+Historical data from each plant informs ongoing refinements to cooling methodology.

 The SCADA layer is where this becomes more than a cooling system.
-InduSoft provides trending, alarming, email notifications, reporting, and remote web client access for anyone from a floor supervisor to a corporate manager.
-Historical data for all devices is logged to redundant databases at each plant.
-Remote support, whether over the network or via a cellular unit for direct PLC and VFD access, enables AMS to troubleshoot in real time without putting someone on a plane.
+InduSoft provides trending, alarming, email notifications, reporting, and remote web access for everyone from floor supervisors to corporate managers.
+The system logs historical data for all devices to redundant databases at each plant.
+Remote support via network or cellular unit enables AMS to troubleshoot PLCs and VFDs in real time without an on-site visit.

 No two installations are identical.
-Each deployment has been refined based on what the previous one taught us, features have been added, and integration has expanded, including I/O Link water flow measurement and data exchange with other plant systems.
+Furthermore, each deployment has been refined based on what the previous one taught.
+AMS has added features and expanded integration, including I/O Link water flow measurement and data exchange with other plant systems.
 The platform was designed to grow, and it has.

-Manual cooling adjustment removed from the production workflow.
-Closed-loop control means the system responds to what’s actually happening at the forming machine: ambient swings, section changes, job transitions, without operator input.
+AMS removed manual cooling adjustment from the production workflow.
+Closed-loop control means the system responds to ambient swings, section changes, and job transitions without operator input.
 The variability that came with manual damper management is gone.

 Glass container quality and yield improved.
 Consistent cooling produces more consistent containers.
 That’s the direct output of removing human variation from a process where variation costs yield.